Linux 内核中与时钟相关的系统调用

 clk_id

-- clock identifier;timespec
+- clock identifier;

-- address of thetimespec
+- address of the timespec

 structure which represent elapsed time.